 Caloric Analysis:

 Approach: The caloric content of menu items was a focal point.
-Visualizations, such as histograms and box plots, used to identify calories
+Visualizations, such as histograms and box plots, used to identify calories.

 Data Description

 It seems like you've listed several columns that you want information on from the dataset.
 Let's break down the meaning of each column: